vladimir-laz/eco2ai_prototype/README.md

 tracker.stop()
 ```

-You can also explore the guide folder.
-There is [sber_emission_tracker_guide.ipynd](https://github.com/vladimir-laz/AIRIEmisisonTracker/blob/704ff88468f6ad403d69a63738888e1a3c41f59b/guide/sber_emission_tracker_guide.ipynb)  - useful jupyter notebook with more complete examples.
-It is recommended to explore it before usage.
+There is [sber_emission_tracker_guide.ipynd](https://github.com/vladimir-laz/AIRIEmisisonTracker/blob/704ff88468f6ad403d69a63738888e1a3c41f59b/guide/sber_emission_tracker_guide.ipynb)  - useful jupyter notebook with more examples and notes.
+We highly recommend to check it out beforehand.

-## Advices
+## Important note
-In order to calculate gpu & cpu power consumption correctly you should create Tracker before any gpu or cpu usage
+In order to calculate gpu & cpu power consumption correctly you should create the 'Tracker' before any gpu or cpu usage

-For every new calculation it should be created new tracker
+For every new calculation create a new “Tracker.”